The Age-by-Age Guide to Teaching Kids About Money

 What Not to Do

 Do not shield children from financial information.
 Families that treat money as a secret topic produce adults with confused, often anxiety-ridden relationships with it.
 Age-appropriate transparency — “here is our monthly budget for eating out, and here is what we spent last month” — normalizes financial awareness.
+I go further into the specific mistake of starting this conversation too late, and what schools miss, in teaching kids about money before school does it wrong.

 Do not rescue them from small financial mistakes.
 Spent the entire spend jar on something they regret?
 That feeling is the lesson.
 It does not need a lecture to reinforce it.